The Power of Provider Schedule Visibility

 Provider schedule visibility—or lack thereof—has broad impacts on various aspects of patient care.
 Two top areas that can be improved by making schedules more visible are patient safety and provider satisfaction.

-A review from the Joint Commission reveals that communication failures are at the root of over 70% of sentinel events.1 Often, lapses in clinical communication are caused by the inability of care team members to locate and contact the correct provider, a problem exacerbated by siloed and outdated scheduling systems.
-If different department call schedules are accessed in different locations across the organization and providers are expected to go through different processes for each department, dangerous delays in communication are inevitable.
+A review from the Joint Commission revealed that communication failures are at the root of more than 70% of sentinel events.1 Often, lapses in clinical communication are caused by the inability of care team members to locate and contact the correct provider, a problem exacerbated by siloed and outdated scheduling systems.
+When different department call schedules are accessed in different locations across the organization, and providers are expected to go through different processes for each department, dangerous communication delays are almost inevitable.

-Smart organizations improve speed to care and reduce medical errors with one digital scheduling solution that offers the latest schedules and provider contact information for all departments at the touch of a button.
-An accessible solution also integrates real-time schedules with other essential systems, like the EHR, call center software, and clinical communication and collaboration (CC&C) solutions.
+Organizations looking to improve speed to care and reduce medical errors should look for one digital scheduling solution that offers up-to-date schedules and provider contact information for all departments at the touch of a button.
+An accessible solution will also integrate real-time schedules with other essential systems such as the EHR, call center software, and clinical communication and collaboration (CC&C) solutions.

-Modern provider schedules that are centralized, easily visible, and always up to date make connecting with the right provider much quicker and easier, eliminating delays and streamlining patient care.
+Modern provider schedules that are centralized, visible, and always current make connecting with the right provider much quicker and easier, eliminating delays and streamlining patient care.

-Inefficient and varying processes for locating the on-call provider can be a huge source of dissatisfaction for physicians, care team members, and administrators, contributing to increased turnover.1 A lack of schedule transparency is a frustrating issue that inhibits your staff’s perception of shift fairness, impedes their ability to collaborate quickly, and brings down their overall satisfaction at work.
-It’s easy to understand why…
+Inefficient processes for locating the on-call provider can be a huge source of dissatisfaction for physicians, care team members, and administrators, contributing to increased turnover.3 A lack of schedule transparency is a frustrating issue that inhibits your staff’s perception of shift fairness, impedes their ability to collaborate quickly, and brings down their overall satisfaction at work.

 Better Scheduling Transparency Improves Healthcare